 How to Apply

-- Review the menu of existing training opportunities on the COHA website, which are offered at one of 15 CTSA One Health Alliance schools of veterinary medicine and/or medicine.
+- Review the menu of training opportunities on the COHA website.
+Opportunities will be updated each August for a start date the following fall.
+Training is offered at one of 15 CTSA One Health Alliance schools of veterinary medicine and/or medicine.

 Applicants may also assemble a fellowship training plan with a group of mentors that are not listed on the menu; however, training must be provided at a COHA member institution and the assembled team should be interdisciplinary (a mix of DVM, MD, PhD, MPH or other degrees), possess a strong history of mentorship, and have NIH (or equivalent) extramural funding within the identified area of training.
 Only one fellowship application from a primary mentor or mentor group is allowed per application year.